 - Selection Factors

-· communicate effectively both orally and in writing.
+· express ideas effectively both orally and in writing.

 · establish and maintain effective working relationships with supervisors, coworkers, volunteers and the general public

 · operate general office equipment such as copies, faxes, telephones and personal computers.